LinkedIn Hashtags: How to Use Them for Maximum Reach in 2026

 4. Build a Hashtag Bank

 Create a simple spreadsheet with 15–20 hashtags organized by tier (broad, mid-range, niche) and topic.
-Rotate through them so you’re not using the exact same set on every post.
+Rotate through them so you're not using the exact same set on every post.
 This keeps your reach diverse and helps you learn which combinations perform best.
+Or skip the manual work and use our free LinkedIn hashtag generator to get categorized suggestions instantly.
 Pair this with your broader LinkedIn content strategy for maximum consistency.

 Hashtag Placement: Where to Put Them